electronicbots/HackTheBox/Machines/Active/README.md

 # Active-HTB
-Jerry is a Windows machine that is rated as easy.
+Active is a Windows machine that is rated as easy.
 What you can learn from this box is how to gain privileges within an Active Directory environment.

 # Recon
 We start with nmap scan on the box.